binkley/sproingk/README.md

 ## Other features

-* JUnit 5
+* Latest JUnit 5
 * Quieter tests and runtime (always in progress!)

 ## Things to think about

-* Logging is still to noisy during tests.
+* Logging is still to noisy during tests
 * Some "bleeding edge" difficulties, e.g., Spring REST docs + Spring 5 beta

 ## Some reading